yyvincent/southwest-automation/README.md

 Clone and Download the repository.
 1. Do a maven clean install
-2. On your Java IDE, run the class JunitTest
+2. On your Java IDE, run the tests in  JunitTest.java, it's a suite of all the tests.

-Test cases documentation:
+Test cases documentation: All tests are in the test package.

 HomePageTest: This is the home page test.
+These are the tests performed for this page:

 1. Assert and verify that the browser is on the correct URL
 2. Make sure the “Flights” tab is selected by default.

 FlightPageTest: This is the flight search page test.
+These are the tests performed for this page:

 1. In the Depart Airport field, type in an airport code such as SFO, wait for the airport drop down list displayed, select SFO, make sure SFO is the final depart airport.
 2. In the Arrive Airport field, type in an airport code such as SFO, wait for the airport drop down list displayed, select SFO, make sure SFO is the arrive airport.
 3. Test different airport codes for the depart airport and the arrive airport from the airport drop down list.